Logothash method

 Normal method identification:

-thash identification: To correctly identify when a file was hashed by thash method, we use the tag <thash-BlockSize> as:
+thash identification: To correctly identify when a file was hashed using the thash method, we use the tag <THASH-BlockSize> as:

 Proof

-Below it is presented a script code that does what thash method does.
-It can be used as proof of concept and also can be used to test for the correctness of the auditor .
+Below is a script that reproduces what the thash method does.
+It can be used as a proof of concept and also to verify the correctness of the auditor.

 proof.sh